 But the yogis that have been practicing for a while know the secret.
 To appear calm and focused they don’t seek comfort, but have relaxed into the fact that they will more than likely be in a state of discomfort as they move from posture to posture.
 They will experience pain at times.
 They will want to stop as the heart rate climbs.
 They will be challenged in a myriad of ways.
 But they continue on.
 They listen to the breath.
 And learn to thrive while being wildly uncomfortable.

 As I lead class I recognize when a student is trying to find comfort.
-They wipe and swipe at the sweat as it trickles down their face, arms, and legs.
-They grab at the water bottle like a life preserver or even stuff ice cubes down their sports bra or tank top.
+They wipe and swipe at their sweat.
+They grab at the water bottle like a life preserver.
 They groan and lean into the drama, indicating to everyone around them that they are un-com-for-tab-le.

 But then class ends.
 The students have made it through the discomfort and have succeeded in the goal of accomplishing the yoga class.
-They grin from ear to ear as they head out of the hot room.
-Their hips and shoulders move a little easier and they may even stand a little taller as they head out of the studio.
-They are mastering discomfort in the hot room and as they do, any discomfort they feel within their everyday life will be handled with a steady breath, a clear mind, and an open heart.
+They grin from ear to ear as they roll up their mat.
+Their hips and shoulders move a little easier and they may even stand a little taller as they head off into the rest of their day.
+They are mastering discomfort in their yoga practice and as they do, any discomfort they feel within their everyday life will be handled with a steady breath, a clear mind, and an open heart.

 Everything is gained within the uncomfortable moments.
 You get to see what you are made of, what you have yet to work for, and how resilient you truly are.
 Do not seek comfort when you hit your mat.
 Be okay with being uncomfortable.
 The discomfort will open you up to the endless possibilities of everything You are and everything You can be.